-The Fitness Specialist/Personal Trainer certificate of achievement is designed to prepare students with the knowledge, skills, and abilities required to become a personal trainer.
-The program course work will prepare students to successfully obtain the American Council on Exercise (ACE) Personal Training Certification, develop comprehensive knowledge of evidence-based practice, and to learn and apply the tools, protocols, and resources specific to the personal training industry.
-Practical experience is integrated into curriculum so as to develop the skills required for employment as a personal trainer.
-Before beginning this program, students are recommended to have a basic knowledge of human biology, basic English writing, and speaking skills, as well as the ability to perform moderate physical activity.
+The Fitness Specialist/Personal Trainer/Group Fitness Instructor Certificate is designed to prepare students with the knowledge, skills and abilities required to become a Personal Trainer.
+The program course work will prepare students to successfully obtain an NCCA Accredited Personal Training/ Group Fitness Certification, earn secondary specialized fitness certifications relevant today's fitness hiring management, develop comprehensive knowledge of evidence-based practice and apply the tools, protocols, and resources specific to the working with the general population as a fitness professional.
+Practical experience is integrated into curriculum to develop the skills required for employment as a personal trainer.
+Students are recommended to have basic knowledge of human biology, basic English writing and speaking skills, and the ability to perform moderate physical activity before beginning this program.

-- Apply appropriate exercise science and kinesiology-related principles to design safe and effective exercise sessions. - Demonstrate effective communication skills and teaching strategies when working one-on-one with clients. - Instruct safe and effective exercise sessions for both individuals and small groups.
+- 1. Apply appropriate exercise science and kinesiology-related principles to design safe and effective exercise sessions based on movement screening and assessment. - 2.
+Demonstrate effective communication skills and teaching strategies when coaching individuals one on one, in small group and large group fitness training environments. - 3.
+Use scientifically anchored periodization protocols to deliver safe and effective exercise training programs when coaching individuals one on one, in small group and large group fitness training environments.

-Requirements for the Fitness Specialist/Personal Trainer certificate of achievement may be met by completing 16 units of required courses and 4 units of elective courses with a grade of "C" or better.
+Requirements for the Fitness Specialist/Personal Trainer certificate of achievement may be met by completing 15.5 units of required courses and 4-6 units of elective courses with a grade of "C" or better.